Generation of Kochen-Specker contextual sets in higher dimensions by dimensional upscaling whose complexity does not scale with dimension and their applications: Hypergraphs generated by the upscaling method in higher dimensions

+we succeeded in establishing an optimal dimensional upscaling.
+So, the complexity of generation just allowed a more abundant distribution than in the 14D space, while the minimal MMPH has fewer hyperedges.
 The advantage of the low level distribution is that we obtain fairly small criticals.
-Note that the smallest obtained MMPH in the 15-dim space has fewer hyperedges than the ones in 11- to 14-dim spaces obtained in the previous sections; in the 16-dim space they are even fewer.
+Note that the smallest obtained MMPH in the 15D space---66-{\bf 14} shown in Fig.~\ref{fig:15d}(b)---has fewer hyperedges than the ones in 13D and 14D obtained above; in the 16D they are even fewer.